-Wal-Mart Stores Inc. (WMT)’s efforts to acquire Latin American assets from Carrefour SA (CA) are slowing as the French retailer focuses on turning around its European business, said people familiar with the matter.
+Wal-Mart Stores Inc. (WMT:US)’s efforts to acquire Latin American assets from Carrefour SA (CA) are slowing as the French retailer focuses on turning around its European business, said people familiar with the matter.

 Wal-Mart has pressed Carrefour to sell stores in Colombia and also Brazil, said the people, who declined to be identified as the negotiations were private.
 Carrefour’s Colombian unit generated 1.69 billion euros ($2.11 billion) in sales last year.